TawsiFELaHy/tawsifelahy/README.md

 <h1 align="center">Hi 👋, I'm Tawsif ELaHy</h1>
 <h3 align="center">Frontend Developer</h3>

 <p align="center"> Hey, This is TawsiF ELaHy.
 I'm a self-learner and gradually progressing.
 I am now, can say, a frontend developer.
-But yeah, I would be a Full Stack Developer.<p>
+But yeah, it's a long journey to be a Full Stack Developer.<p>

 - 🌱 I’m currently learning **Backend Development**